An improvement on Furstenberg's intersection problem: Irrational rotations, discrepancy and target hitting

 Let $\alpha\in (0,1)$ be an irrational number.
 Consider the rotation system $R_{\alpha}: [0,1]\to [0,1]$ defined as follows,

 Then for any compact subset $A\subset [0,1]$, by Birkhoff's ergodic theorem(\cite[Theorem 10.6]{PY}) we see that for Lebesgue almost all $x\in [0,1],$

 where $\lambda$ is the Lebesgue measure on $[0,1].$ This implies that when $A$ is small we expect that $n\geq 0, R^n_\alpha(x)\in A$ happens not so often.
-It is known that the circle rotation system with irrational $\alpha$ is uniquely ergodic therefore it is expected that $R^n_\alpha(0)\in A$ happens not so often.
-The following result states this intuition more precisely.
-Notice that the compactness of $A$ is important because we want to use the unique ergodicity.
-For example we can take $A=\{\{n\alpha\}\}_{n\geq 1}$ and this is a countable set with Lebesgue measure $0$.
-By construction, $W$ (see below) is equal to the whole set of integer.
-In this case we know that $\overline{A}=[0,1].$
+It is known that the circle rotation system with irrational $\alpha$ is uniquely ergodic therefore it is expected that $R^n_\alpha(0)\in A$ happens not so often. \begin{lma} Let $A\subset [0,1]$ be a compact set and for any irrational number $\alpha\in (0,1)$ we construct the following sequence,